View Map

 10 things to do on your trip to County Clare

-There are so many sights and activities to squeeze into a trip to Clare; from the incredible coastline along the Cliffs of Moher, to the geological landscape of the Burren and the surfer’s paradise that is Lahinch — Clare is somewhere to both lose and find yourself.
+There are so many sights and activities to squeeze into a trip to Clare; from the incredible coastline along the Cliffs of Moher and the geological landscape of the Burren to the surfer’s paradise that is Lahinch – Clare is somewhere to both lose and find yourself.

 • 1.